-ewer than 11% of U.S. hospitals have a "basic" electronic health record system operating in at least one major clinic unit, according to data from a survey of nearly 3,000 nonfederal acute care general hospitals in the United States.
+ess than 11% of U.S. hospitals have a "basic" electronic health record (system operating in at least one major clinic unit, study results showed.

-Even fewer hospitals have a "comprehensive" EHR system operating in all major clinical units, the survey, conducted in 2008, found (N. Engl.
+A smaller percentage of hospitals have a "comprehensive" EHR system operating in all major clinical units, the survey found (N. Engl.
 J. Med.
 2009;360:1628-38).